FoamyGuy/GPIO-Manager-Android/README.md

 ====================

 ### Android Version
-This is an Android version of the original Swing version located here: https://github.com/MohammadAdib/GPIO-Manager originally created by: Mohammad Adib
+This is an Android version of the original Swing program located here: https://github.com/MohammadAdib/GPIO-Manager

+Originally created by: Mohammad Adib

 Thank you to Mohammad for providing the original app, and the GPIO_Pin class.

 ====================